 While automated tools are valuable, manual testing is essential for uncovering nuances that automated tests might miss.
 Using assistive technologies like screen readers and keyboard navigation allows you to experience your website from the perspective of users with different disabilities.
 This hands-on approach provides deeper insights into the actual user experience and helps you identify areas that need improvement.
 Learn more about the tools used for web accessibility and how they can enhance your testing process.

-User Testing
+User Testing with Real People

 Direct feedback from users with disabilities is invaluable.
 Consider incorporating user testing sessions into your accessibility process.
 These sessions provide real-world insights into how people with diverse needs interact with your website.
 Gathering feedback from users can reveal critical accessibility issues that you might not have considered, leading to more effective and user-centered improvements.
 Remember, a significant portion of the population has disabilities that impact how they use the web.

-Accessibility Widgets and Assistive Tech
+Accessibility Widgets and Assistive Technology

 Accessibility widgets offer on-demand accessibility features for users.
 These widgets can provide functionalities like screen reader compatibility, keyboard navigation enhancements, and font adjustments.
 UserWay is one example of a platform offering such widgets.
 While widgets can be a helpful supplement, they shouldn’t replace underlying accessibility best practices.
 Focus on building a foundationally accessible website first, then consider widgets as an added layer of support.
 They can be particularly useful for addressing specific user needs and preferences.

-Inclusive Design and User Feedback
+Creating an Inclusive Experience with User Feedback

 Building a truly accessible website goes beyond simply checking off requirements.
 It involves understanding and embracing inclusive design principles and actively seeking user feedback.
 This approach not only ensures your site is usable for everyone, but also reveals opportunities to improve the experience for all users.